aishanya11/React-Demo-Project/README.md

 ## First React project created for learning purpose.
 This is a simple approach of building a calculator with ReactJS.
+### Basic Workflow:
+1. In the src folder, there is a directory called components, that’s where all the code for our component goes.

+2. The calculator application is divided into two main components.
+App.js is the parent component which renders the child components which are: our result component where the output is displayed and the other is a button panel.

+3. The button panel is further divided into different buttons and the onclick functions they trigger.
+The onclick function simply reads the argument, which is the name of the button clicked, and changes the state appropriately depending on the input that is being passed.

+4. Code for all the mathematical manipulations involved in calculations is written in the src/logic directory.

 ### Available Scripts
 The project was created using the command: